- About Us

 The Planning Department is involved with a wide variety of projects from the planning stages to construction.
 Many of these projects are conducted in conjunction with other City Departments and include a public and private partnership component.

-Proposed Amendments to the Land Use Ordinance
+Recently Approved Amendments to the Land Use Ordinance

 The Ellsworth Comprehensive Plan is tailored to the needs of the Ellsworth community while meeting the goals of the State’s Growth Management Act.